karlot/sshclick/README.md

     ```
     NOTE: optionally you can install it in virtualenv if you like

-3. Use it as you like, "sshclick" and shorter "sshc" command should be available to access SSHClick application
+3. Use it as you like, "sshc" command should be available to access SSHClick application
     ```
     $ sshc --help
     Usage: sshc [OPTIONS] COMMAND [ARGS]...

-      SSH Config manager
+      SSHClick - SSH Config manager

-      Basically glorified config file scraper & generator.
-It is for the people that do not want to manually handle veeeery  large SSH config files, and editing is just so darn pain in the ass!

-      As this is early alpha, please backup your SSH config files before this software, as you might accidentally lose some configuration.
+      Note: As this is early alpha, backup your SSH config files before this software, as you might accidentally lose some configuration

     Options:
-      --debug / --no-debug  Enables debug, what did you expect?
-      --sshconfig PATH      Config file, default is ~/.ssh/config --stdout              Original SSH config file will not be changed, instead modified SSH Config will be sent to STDOUT.
+      --sshconfig PATH  Config file, default is ~/.ssh/config --stdout          Send changed SSH config to STDOUT instead to original file --version         Show current version
       -h, --help        Show this message and exit.

     Commands:
-      group  Group management commands and options
-      host   Hosts management commands and options
+      group  Manage groups
+      host   Manage hosts
+    ```
+4. Install shell autocompletion (TAB autocompletes on commands, options, and hosts)
+    * __Bash__ - Add this line to your `~/.bashrc` file:
+      ```
+      eval "$(_SSHC_COMPLETE=bash_source sshc)"
+      ```
+    * __Zsh__ - Add this line to your `~/.zshrc` file:
+      ```
+      eval "$(_SSHC_COMPLETE=zsh_source sshc)"
       ```

 ## Upgrade procedure